New Time Integrators and Capabilities in SUNDIALS Versions 6.2.0-7.4.0: New Features

 \subsection{Low Storage Runge--Kutta (LSRK) Methods}

-In general, Runge--Kutta methods are considered ``low storage'' if their number of internal stages exceeds their storage requirements.
+In general, Runge--Kutta methods are considered ``low storage'' if they require only relatively few internal registers for stage storage (generally significantly fewer than the number of stages).
 These methods are often of interest in memory constrained applications or computing environments.
 The new LSRKStep module in ARKODE (added in SUNDIALS v7.2.0) includes two families of low storage methods designed for initial-value problems of the form

 where $t$ is the independent variable, $y$ is the state vector of dependent variables, and $\dot{y}$ denotes $\dv{y}{t}$.

 The first family consists of the explicit strong stability preserving (SSP) Runge–Kutta methods of orders two through four from \cite{KetchesonHighlyEfficientSSP}.
 SSP methods are widely used in applications that arise from hyperbolic conservation laws, such as compressible or incompressible flows, and this family provides methods with optimal SSP time step restrictions.
 Step size adaptivity with these methods is achieved through the embedding coefficients provided in \cite{CondeSSPEmbeddings}.
 The second-order method may be formulated using any number of stages $s\ge 2$, the third-order method may be formulated for any $s=k^2$ with $k \ge 2$, and the fourth-order method fixes the number of stages to 10.
 Regardless of the number of stages chosen, all these methods only require storing two internal stages at a time.